Is Dr Sue Comerford leaving?

 Telehealth allows you to catch up with your usual GP ( or another GP if your provider is not available) to discuss any issue that you would have previously discussed at a face to face consultation.
 These appointments can either be done over video conferencing or over the phone.
 You stay at home rather than coming to the clinic.

 During your telehealth appointment your GP will be in their normal consultation room at the practice to ensure privacy and confidentiality is maintained.
 The GP will have access to your electronic health record.
 The consultation notes will be taken in accordance with our usual practice policies.
 If required your GP may recommend a referral for testing or a prescription, please be aware that these documents will contain some personal information and will need to be sent to the appropriate organisations.
-In the case of scripts, these can be sent to your nominated pharmacy.
+In the case of scripts, these can be sent to your nominated pharmacy or smart phone.

 If you feel that you will require a face to face appointment, please call the clinic directly and we will arrange this for you.
 If during your telehealth consultation your GP feels you need a face to face consultation they will book this for you.
 Both telehealth and face to face consultations will be billed as per our usual fees.